Best Mattresses for Neck Pain in 2022

 We also assess company policies regarding shipping, sleep trial period, return policy, and warranty.
 All of these areas are scored, and each mattress receives an overall Mattress Advisor rating.

-Please Note: Our recommendations for mattresses that support fibromyalgia are not intended to be a substitute for professional medical advice or treatment.
+Note: Our recommendations are not intended to be a substitute for professional medical advice or treatment.

 - 100% natural Talalay latex

 - Eco-conscious shoppers

 The Zenhaven by Saatva is our editor’s pick because it is an absolutely exceptional mattress for mitigating neck pain and soreness at half the cost of comparable retail brands.
 The mattress is made from all-natural 100% Talalay latex combined with wool and cotton for a healthy toxin-free mattress.

 Talalay refers to the way the latex is made.
 The rubber tree milk is processed into foam through new and more costly technology to create a better more responsive latex foam.
 This and the other natural and organic materials make for the greenest bed around with unparalleled contouring to keep the head, neck, shoulders and back aligned and pain free.

 You have the choice of luxury plush or gentle firm, two slightly different firmness levels, on each side of the flippable mattress.
 Whichever side you choose, this mattress comes with a 365-night sleep trial, a lifetime warranty, and white glove delivery with free mattress removal.
 All this makes for a great mattress and buying experience, and the assurance of a good night’s sleep.

 - People with aches and pains